niemopen/niem-naming-design-rules/ndr6src.md

 * An [adapter class](#def) may be constructed from externally-defined elements and attributes.
 A goal of this method is to represent, as a single unit, a set of data that embodies a single concept from an external standard.

-* A type that is not an external adapter type, and which is defined by an extension, subset, or message schema document, may incorporate externally-defined attribute
+* A type that is not an external adapter type, and which is defined by an extension or subset schema document, may incorporate an externally-defined attribute.

-**Rule 8-47:** Import of external namespace has data definition || An `xs:import` element importing an external schema document MUST be a documented component.
+**Rule 8-49:** Import of external namespace has data definition || An `xs:import` element importing an external schema document MUST be a documented component.
 (N5R 10-7)

 A NIEM-conformant schema has well-known documentation points.
 Therefore, a schema that imports a NIEM-conformant namespace need not provide additional documentation for the imported namespace.
 However, when an external schema document is imported, appropriate documentation must be provided on the xs:import element.
 This ensures that documentation for all external schema documents will be both available and accessible in a consistent manner.

-**Rule 8-48:** Name of adapter type || An [adapter type](#def) MUST have a name ending in "AdapterType"; all other type definitions MUST NOT.
+**Rule 8-50:** Name of adapter type || An [adapter type](#def) MUST have a name ending in "AdapterType"; all other type definitions MUST NOT.
 (N5R 10-8)

 An external adapter type is a NIEM-conformant type that adapts external components for use within NIEM.
 An external adapter type creates a new class of object that embodies a single concept composed of external components.
 A NIEM-conformant schema defines an external adapter type.